SOFTWARE-CLINIC/featurebook/README.md

 ### Keeping your fork synced

-It's a good practice to regularly sync your fork with the *upstream* repository (upstream is a fancy name for the original repository).
-Before you can sync, you must configure a remote that points to the upstream repository.
+It's a good practice to regularly sync your fork with the **upstream** repository (upstream repository or simply upstream is a fancy name for the original repository).
+Before you can sync, you must configure a remote that points to the upstream.

-#### Configuring upstream remotes
+#### Configuring upstream remote

 I assume that you already have the local clone of your fork.
 Type `git remote -v` to see the currently configured remote repositories for your fork: